 Still bit suspicious about the authenticity of W5’s cruelty-free status?
 OR, you just refuse to pour all your trust on a tiny bunny logo at the edge of product packaging?

 Who knows whether Leaping Bunny approval is really as mighty as it claims to be!
-Chances are, many brands are still fucking with animals behind Cruelty Free International’s back!
+Chances are, many brands are still messing with animals behind Cruelty Free International’s back!

 Guess what?
 All your concerns about the effectiveness of CFI’s Leaping Bunny are valid and to-the-point?
 I kinda feel like a sharing a quote about the idiocy of blind faith here.
 It goes like this: